 - All of the kitchen skills from the preschool list above, plus those below.

 - Cut soft fruits and vegetables with kid-safe knives like ones from Zyliss or Curious Chef.

 - Knead bread or roll the dough for pie crust

 - Cut out cookies

-- Start working lessons on math and chemistry at this point.
-And if you don’t know the answer to some questions – get them on the computer looking it up!
+- Start lessons on math and chemistry while cooking.
+Cooking is really just a series of edible science experiments!
+If you don’t know the answer to some questions – get them on the computer looking it up!
 What does baking soda do to a recipe?
 What is the difference between unsweetened and semi-sweet chocolate?
 Why does flour thicken the gravy?

 - Make a cornucopia for the table centerpiece

 - Pass out appetizers on a tray

 - Take photos – imagine the narrative your photos will tell when taken from their perspective!
 It will be the best holiday recap you’ve had.